 A surprising observation from this paper is also that high activity causes latencies of interneurons to appear, but low activity abolishes them.
 One might think that with less latency, there is more inhibition in the network, and high activity abolishes latencies to upregulate inhibition.
 That is not the case.

 Without a simulation, I’d guess that inhibitory latencies reduce excitatory pressure; where activation is stored in the membrane potential of I neurons without letting them spike.
 There is then reduced spiking of I neurons, but still a reduction of overall excitation in the network, since the capacity of the I neuron to buffer synaptic input is enhanced.
 These neurons receive mostly E input, because they have this buffer capacity, no-latency neurons in contrast participate in disinhibition – they respond to the level of inhibition as well and adjust their activity.
-There is more electrical activity stored in the network with longer latencies but less spiking.
-This is just a guess on the behavior of the network.
+There is more activity stored in the network with longer latencies but less spiking.
+This is just a guess concerning the behavior of a real network.

 Tuning of fast-spiking interneuron properties by an activity-dependent transcriptional switch